vlazzarini/cs-s7/README.md

 running engine.

 ```
-(csound-start csound-obj (sync 0))
+(csound-start csound-obj (async #t))
 ```

-starts the Csound engine, optionally synchronously `:sync 1` (defaults to asynchronous mode).
+starts the Csound engine, asynchronously by default.
 In synchronous performance, processing needs to be run by calling `(csound-perform-ksmps csound-obj)` (see below); in asynchronous performance this is run in a separate thread loop, which starts immediately.

 ```